 Vientiane and into Thailand

 After relaxing in Luang Prabang with all the golden temples, we fly south to the pleasant riverside capital, the city of Vientiane.
-I love to visit the enormous Salat Tao, the Morning Market for locals, with its many stalls of exquisite examples of silk weaving.
+We’ll visit the enormous Salat Tao, the Morning Market for locals, with its many stalls of exquisite examples of silk weaving.
 We’ll also tour the innovative silk weaving studio called Lao Textiles, started by American fabric designer Carol Cassidy who helped revive Lao silk weaving.
 Vientiane also has fabulous wats (Buddhist temple complexes) such as the ancient wooden Wat Si Saket, with its 10,000 brass and wooden Buddha figures.

-Indigo ikat dyeing villages are our next destination.
-Around the town of Udon, we’ll visit friends who dye cotton threads with natural indigo.
-These Master dyers will show us their indigo pots and their tying and dyeing methods, as well as the weaving process.
-We’ll start to understand the complex ikat technique of tying off specific areas of the weft threads to resist the dye.
+We’ll visit friends who dye the cotton threads with natural indigo.
+These Master dyers will show us their indigo pots and their tying and dyeing methods, as well as the indigo ikat weaving process.
+We’ll start to understand the complex technique of tying off specific areas of the weft threads to resist the dye.
+Later we’ll see an infinite variety of silk ikat designs.
 The weavers love to show off their skills and these visits are fascinating.

 Khon Kaen, Land of Silk